-Dark Circles Under Your Eyes – Looking for Causes of these Circles under the Skin
+Dark Circles Under Your Eyes – Causes for Dark Circles under Your Eyes

 Dark circles under your eyes may not be your only problem.
 Many times these circles are signs of underlying issues that can put your body at issue.
 Having dark circles under your eyes is often a sign that you do not drink enough water.
 And even if you drink lots of water, if you also take in diuretics such as caffeine or salt, your body may not be seeing the benefits of that water.
 When you drink caffeinated sodas, coffee, or tea, the caffeine draws water molecules towards them.
 Instead of going into the skin tissue, it goes out in your body waste.
 It is important to take in the right amounts of water and limit the amount of caffeine.
 That will help make those dark circles under your eyes fade away.